Your Sports Travel Living List: The Biggest Events of 2026–2028

 FIFA World Cup 2026 – USA, Canada & Mexico

-The 2026 FIFA World Cup will be the biggest in history, featuring 48 teams across 16 host cities in the United States, Canada, and Mexico.
-This marks the first time the World Cup will be shared by three countries, creating unprecedented opportunities for fans to combine world-class soccer with diverse travel experiences.
-You could watch a group stage match in Mexico City, follow your team to Toronto, and cap it off with knockout-round games in Los Angeles or New York.
-With so many cities involved, fans can tailor their trip to match their soccer passion and travel style — whether that’s sampling street tacos, exploring Niagara Falls, or hitting the beaches of Miami.
+The 2026 FIFA World Cup will be the biggest in history, featuring 48 teams across 16 host cities in North America.
+This first-ever tri-nation World Cup creates unmatched opportunities for fans to combine world-class soccer with diverse travel experiences.
+You could watch a group-stage match in Mexico City, follow your team to Toronto, and cap it off with knockout-round games in Los Angeles or New York.
+With so many cities involved, fans can tailor their journey — whether that means sampling street tacos, exploring Niagara Falls, or hitting the beaches of Miami.

 The Kentucky Derby and Other Iconic Traditions